Close (2022 film): Plot

-One day, after a school trip from which Rémi is absent, the class is informed that Rémi has committed suicide.
-Léo immediately believes that his withdrawal caused this.
+One day, after a school trip from which Rémi is absent, the class is informed that Rémi has killed himself, which Léo believes his withdrawal caused.
 However, he closes off his emotions from everyone else, unable to talk to anyone about it during the class therapy sessions offered by the school.
-Léo also learns that Sophie was the one who found Rémi’s body.
-The fact that his colleagues describe Rémi in obituaries as a happy and friendly boy triggers a defiant opposition in Léo.
-Léo unsuccessfully tries to suppress his inner pain and cover it up by continuing to do ice hockey and gardening work with his family.
-Although none of his new friendships come close to the deep connection he had with Rémi, Léo is able to confide in his older brother Charlie for comfort.
+The fact that his classmates describe Rémi in obituaries as a happy and friendly boy triggers a defiant opposition in Léo.
+Léo unsuccessfully tries to suppress his inner pain and cover it up by resuming ice hockey and gardening work with his family.
+Although none of his new friendships comes close to the deep connection he had with Rémi, Léo is able to confide in his older brother Charlie for comfort.

-Following Rémi's funeral, he knows he has to talk to Sophie, wanting to maintain his connection with her.
-However, Léo can't say what happened between him and Rémi, fearful of her reaction.
-When Sophie and Peter have dinner with Léo's family, Peter breaks down in tears when Charlie describes his plans for his future, as Sophie and Peter mourn the loss of Rémi's future.
-When the next summer vacation begins, Léo visits Sophie at her workplace without warning.
-As she drives him home in the car, he finally confesses to her that he believes Rémi's suicide is his fault for pushing him away.
-After an initial moment of tension, she hugs him with tenderness and comfort as they cry together, finally getting closure in their shared grief.

-Sometime later, Léo tries to visit Sophie again but finds that she and Peter have moved away, leaving the house empty.
-Léo walks across the field where he and Rémi used to run through, remembering their connection and allowing himself to finally grieve for Rémi.
+Following Rémi's funeral, Léo knows he has to talk to Sophie, wanting to maintain his connection with her, but is anxious to confess.
+When Sophie and Peter have dinner with Léo's family, Peter breaks down when Charlie describes his future plans, as Sophie and Peter mourn the loss of Rémi's future.
+When summer vacation begins, Léo visits Sophie at her workplace without warning.
+As she drives him home, he finally confesses to her that he believes Rémi's suicide is his fault for pushing him away.
+After an initial moment of tension, she tenderly hugs and comforts him as they cry together.
+Sometime later, she and Peter have moved away, leaving the house empty.
+Léo walks across the field which he and Rémi used to run through, remembering their connection and allowing himself to finally grieve for Rémi.